Noble M12

-The Noble M12 is a two-door, two-seat sports car manufactured by Noble Automotive.
+The Noble M12 is a two-door, two-seat sports car designed and engineered by English automobile manufacturer Noble Automotive with production outsourced to Hi-Tech Automotive of South Africa.

 Variants

-The coupe evolved through four versions of Noble cars, with the M400 as the ultimate version of the M12, and is followed by the M12 GTO-3R.
-Only 220 Noble GTO-3Rs and M400s were imported to the U.S. The U.S. production rights to the M12s and M400s were sold in February 2007 to 1G Racing from Ohio.
-Due to high demand of these cars, 1G Racing (now Rossion Automotive) released its own improved car based on the M400, named Rossion Q1.
-Another company which is also producing a model developed from the M12 is Salica Cars 1 with their Salica GT and Salica GTR.
+The car evolved through many variations, culminating with the M400.
+Only 220 Noble GTO-3Rs and M400s were imported to the U.S.; they are the only Nobles to have been officially available in the American market.
+The U.S. production rights to the M12s and M400s were sold in February 2007 to 1G Racing from Ohio.
+Due to the high demand for these cars, 1G Racing (now Rossion Automotive) released its improved variation based on the M400, Rossion Q1.
+Salica Cars planned to build variants based on the Noble M12 but they appear to have remained a project.

-Performance

-Like the Noble M10, the Noble M12 is a two-door, two-seat model, originally planned both as a coupé and as a convertible.
-All M12s have been powered by modified bi-turbocharged Ford Duratec V6 engines.
+Like the Noble M10, the Noble M12 is a two-door, two-seat model, originally planned both as a coupé and as a convertible but the production cars were only produced in the coupé bodystyle.
+All cars have been powered by modified bi-turbocharged Ford Duratec V6 engines.
 The M12 has a full steel roll cage, steel frame, and G.R.P. (fiberglass) composite clam shell body parts.
 Although looking to be track derived, the M12 is a street-legal vehicle, ready for both road and track.
-The M12 has no anti-roll bars, allowing for a comfortable feel.

-The Noble M12 GTO-3R is equipped with Garrett T25 twin turbos.
+The Noble M12 GTO-3R is equipped with Garrett T25 twin-turbochargers.
 Weight is 2381 lb.
 Acceleration from 0-60 mph in 3.7 seconds was published in the official brochure of the M12 GTO-3R, Road & Track indicated a 0-60 mph performance of 3.3 seconds, but subsequently listed it as 3.5 seconds.
 Top speed is listed as 185 mph and lateral Gs are reported in excess of 1.2.

-The Noble M400 is equipped with Garrett T28 Twin-turbos.
+The Noble M400 is equipped with higher-flow, Garrett T28 twin-turbochargers.
 Weight is 2337 lb.

 The Rossion Q1 has a weight of 2300 lb and can accelerate from 0-60 mph in 3.4 seconds (company spec).